Connecticut

 Audio Recording in Rental Properties

-Connecticut's all-party consent rules for audio recording apply equally to landlords and tenants.
-A landlord who installs a Ring doorbell with audio enabled at a building entrance could face eavesdropping charges if the device records tenant conversations without consent.
+Connecticut's recording rules apply equally to landlords and tenants.
+In-person audio at a building entrance falls under the criminal eavesdropping statute, which requires the consent of at least one party to the conversation, so a landlord who installs a Ring doorbell with audio enabled at a building entrance could face eavesdropping charges if the device records tenant conversations without consent.

 Law Enforcement Access to Ring Doorbell Footage